yonggqiii/it5100a-notes/src/railway_pattern/functors.md

+![Updated][update-shield]
 # Category Theory

 We can borrow some ideas from a branch of mathematics, known as _Category Theory_, to improve the ergonomics of these structures.
 Part of the reason why we are able to do so is that all the types that we have described have kind `* -> *`, i.e. they "wrap" around another type.
 As such, they should be able to behave as _functors_, which we will formalize shortly.[^1]

 However, before we even talk about what a functor is and how the data structures we have described are functors, we first need to describe what category theory is.
-Intuitively, most theories (especially the algebraic ones) study mathematical structures that abstract over things; groups are abstractions of symmetries, and geometric spaces are abstractions of space.
-Category theory takes things one step further and study abstraction itself.
+Intuitively, most theories (especially the algebraic ones) study mathematical structures that abstract over things; _groups_ are abstractions of _symmetries_, and _geometric spaces_ are abstractions of _space_.
+Category theory takes things one step further and studies _abstraction itself_.

 Effectively the goal of category theory is to observe similar underlying structures between collections of mathematical structures.
 What is nice about this is that a result from category theory generalizes to all other theories that fit the structure of a category.
-As such it should be no surprise that computation can be studied in category theory too!
+As such it should be no surprise that computation can be, and is, studied through the lens of category theory too!

 On the other hand, the generality of category theory also makes it incredibly abstract and difficult to understand&mdash;this is indeed the case in our very first definition.
 As such, I will, as much as possible, show you "concrete" examples of each definition and reason about them if I can.
 With this in mind, let us start with the definition of a category, as seen in many sources.